DLFDK/Ulos/README.md

 **`--profile`**

 Optional.
 Ulos will attempt to fetch default credentials from the system using the AWS SDK V3 [@aws-sdk/credential-providers](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/modules/_aws_sdk_credential_providers.html).
 If you would like to provide a different profile or you have no default profile set, you can provide an explicit profile here.

+Note that as of version 1.0, the content of the deployment package is not compressed.